 - Collegial work environment.
 Although the industry is very competitive, most consultants enjoy working with their colleagues—smart, motivated people who like to solve problems.
 Many colleagues become lifelong friends.

 - Career diversity.
 There are many career paths for consultants—from management, to information technology, to human resources consulting to specializing in a particular industry such as health care, energy, engineering, or education.
 Most firms provide services to multiple industries.
-For example, A.T.
-Kearney offers management consulting services to 12 industries: Aerospace & Defense; Automotive; Chemicals; Communications, Media & Technology; Consumer Products & Retail; Financial Institutions; Health; Metals & Mining; Oil & Gas; Private Equity; Public Sector; and Transportation, Travel & Infrastructure.
+For example, Kearney offers management consulting services to 14 industries: Aerospace & Defense; Automotive; Chemicals; Communications, Media & Technology; Consumer & Retail; Energy; Financial Institutions; Health; Industrial Goods & Services; Infrastructure; Metals & Mining; Private Equity; Public Sector; and Transportation & Travel.

 - Geographic freedom.
 Although many consultants call big cities such as New York, Chicago, and Boston home base, there are opportunities in cities throughout the United States and the world.